kevinhu/hotpot/README.md

 ### API

 1. Link the repository to your Netlify account and enable continuous deployments.
-2. Change the search paths in the frontend to correct URL.
+2. Change the search paths in the frontend to the correct URL.

 ### Client